Hopchenko/Sapper/README.md

 # Sapper
-Practical task for JS intership in Sigma Software company.
+Practical task for JS internship in Sigma Software company.